hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 to collaboration needs – both simple and complex -- by defining a default Purchase Order design.
 The design leverages Grid Workflow, which requires the use of a state transition model, to define the states through which a purchase order may flow.
-The design also leverages Grid Identity to configure role-based access control.
+The design also leverages Grid Pike to configure role-based access control.
 The content that follows describes the default design.

 ## Actions